On Convergence of Adam for Stochastic Optimization under Relaxed Assumptions: Introduction

-has achieved significant success in solving the unconstrained stochastic optimization problems:
+Since its introduction by \cite{robbins1951stochastic}, the Stochastic Gradient Descent (SGD): $\vx_{t+1} = \vx_t - \eta_t \vg_t$ has achieved significant success in solving the unconstrained stochastic optimization problems:

-through stochastic gradients $\vg_t$ and step-sizes $\eta_t$.
+where $\vxi$ is a random variable, $\vg_t$ is the stochastic gradient and $\eta_t$ is the step-size.
 From then on, numerous literature focused on the convergence behavior of SGD in various scenarios.
-In this paper, we focus on the non-convex smooth scenario where the stochastic gradient $g(\vx)$ is unbiased with affine variance noise, i.e., for some constants $\sigma_0,\sigma_1 \ge 0$ and all $\vx \in \mR^d$,
+Several studies focused on the non-convex smooth scenario where the stochastic gradient $g(\vx)$ is an unbiased estimator of gradient $\nabla f(\vx)$ with affine variance noise, i.e., for some constants $\sigma_0,\sigma_1 \ge 0$,

-The noise model in \eqref{eq:affine} is more realistic in deep learning applications with feature noise \cite{fuller2009measurement,khani2020feature} and in robust linear regression \cite{xu2008robust}.
-It allows the noise magnitude to grow with the increasing of the gradient magnitude.
-Due to the empirical significance of \eqref{eq:affine}, \cite{bertsekas2000gradient} provided an almost-sure convergence bound for SGD. \cite{bottou2018optimization} proved that SGD could reach a stationary point with a $\mathcal{O}(1/\sqrt{T})$ rate when $\eta_t$ is well-tuned by the smooth parameter $L$ and $\sigma_0,\sigma_1$ given in \eqref{eq:affine}, corresponding to the lower rate in \cite{arjevani2023lower}.
+Under the noise assumption \eqref{eq:affine}, \cite{bertsekas2000gradient} provided an almost-sure convergence bound for SGD. \cite{bottou2018optimization} proved that SGD could reach a stationary point with a $\mathcal{O}(1/\sqrt{T})$ rate when step-sizes are tuned by problem-parameters such as the smooth parameter $L$.
 The theoretical result also revealed that the analysis of SGD under \eqref{eq:affine} is not essentially different from the bounded noise case \cite{ghadimi2013stochastic}.